Parents at Masters

 All parents are automatically members of the Parent Association.
 Whether you are an Upper school mom, a Middle School dad, or the family of an international student in town on a visit, all parents are always welcome at PA meetings and events.

 Parent Association Meetings

 The Parent Association hosts monthly meetings on the first Thursday of every month, from October through May.
-Meeting are held on an alternating basis in the Upper School (in the Alumnae/i Room, located on the second floor of Masters Hall) and in the Middle School (Great Hall).
 Join fellow parents for coffee and conversation at these informal meetings, which are a great way to keep up-to-date on what is going on at school, get to know other parents, and find out about upcoming volunteer opportunities and parent-led initiatives.

 Jeans Night is the PA’s signature event, celebrating the start of the school year.
 Just as students do on their Friday “Jeans Days,” parents wear jeans—or simply “dress down”—and donate a dollar to the worthy cause the school supports for that day.
 This potluck hors d’oeuvres and dessert event draws parents from both the middle and upper schools for an evening of camaraderie.

 Grade Level Coffees

 Connect with other parents in your child’s year at these grade-specific discussions.
 Facilitated by the Dean’s Office and class representatives, grade level coffees provide an open forum for talking about common parenting concerns, allowing you to swap stories and strategies with your peers.

 Pick up a good book and settle in at the Parent Association Book Club!
 The PA Book Club meets on select mornings throughout the year in the school library to discuss works ranging from poetry to non-fiction.
 These lively gatherings often feature faculty members as special guests, engaging and engrossing parents in animated Harkness-style conversations, as they do every day in the classroom with students.